pytorch/rfcs/RFC-0005-structured-kernel-definitions.md

 delegate to the underlying `set_output` in TensorIterator, letting it query with `maybe_get_output()` to register any outputs necessary.

+## Common error checking code

+Some operators do not have out variants, and thus do not make sense as structured kernels per se (i.e., cannot do boilerplate reduction between out and functional implementations).
+However, these operators still require meta implementations, and can still usefully have error checking code that is shared.

+TODO WRITE MORE

 ## Piggybacking other improvements

 Ports to structured kernels must be done individually by hand.
 Because